jupyterhub/nbgitpuller/docs/index.rst

 ============

-If you already have a JupyterHub, you can follow :ref:`these installation instructions <installation>` to install nbgitpuller there.
+If you already have a JupyterHub, you can follow :ref:`these installation instructions <install>` to install nbgitpuller there.
 They should also work for installation on a local Jupyter Notebook installation without JupyterHub.